Now accepting Telehealth appointments.

 More recently, researchers have been studying the use of ketamine for the treatment of psychiatric disorders, such as depression, bipolar disorder, and post-traumatic stress disorder (PTSD).
 The anesthetic may also benefit those who suffer from chronic pain and addiction.

 Ketamine is only FDA-approved for use as an anesthetic.
 Ketamine therapy refers to the off-label use of the medication for psychiatric conditions and brain disorders.
-Dedicated to providing the most effective treatments, the specialists at Nashville Brain Institute offer ketamine therapy at the office, usually as an infusion.

 The psychiatric practice also provides the FDA-approved nasal form of ketamine, esketamine, using the brand Spravato™.